lifedebugging/Lanchain/Project Janus/Janus v2/explanation.md

 Server can be anywhere in your system since we're working with *stdio* transport basically it's the server stays locally in your computer instead of internet.

 # The Twist
-Here is where I deviate from the tutorials.

 Most people use the FastMCP library because it does the heavy lifting—handling sessions and handshakes automatically.
 Janus v2 does not use FastMCP.

 Instead, I have created my own server using **Standard Low-Level Method**, I wrote the JSON-RPC configurations and the handshake logic by hand.